 Contact Us +9779802027652

-Your Kathmandu City Tour will begin at 9 a.m from Go Nepal Travels, which is located in Thamel, Kathmandu.
-From Go Nepal Travels, you’ll be comfortably transported in a private car that you can choose as per your group size, thus providing you with a smooth, comfortable and enjoyable journey.
-You will also be accompanied by an English-speaking tour guide to whom you can talk to if you need any help, you’ll then explore some of the most significant landmarks in Kathmandu, including many UNESCO World Heritage Sites, ancient temples, and vibrant marketplaces.
-This tour will typically last for about 6-8 hours, with an estimated end time between 3 PM to 5 PM after you start your journey from 9 AM, depending on the pace of exploration and your interests.
+Kathmandu City Tour at our Go Nepal Travels Tours and Treks Pvt.
+Ltd. will begin from 9 am, which is located in Thamel, Kathmandu.
+You’ll be comfortably transported in a private car that you can choose as per your group size.
+You will then also be accompanied by an English-speaking tour guide to whom you can talk to if you need any help, then explore some of the most significant landmarks in Kathmandu, including many UNESCO World Heritage Sites, ancient temples, and lively marketplaces.
+This tour will typically last for about 6-8 hours, with an estimated end time between 3 PM to 5 PM, depending on the pace of exploration and your interests.

-This Kathmandu City Tour is perfect for travelers who want to experience the essence of Nepal’s capital in a day, with our expert guidance, comfortable transportation, great customer service, this tour is sure to provide you with a lifelong happy memory.
+This Kathmandu City Tour is perfect for travelers who want to experience the essence of Nepal’s capital in a day, with our expert guidance, comfortable transportation, great customer service, this tour is sure to provide you with a lifelong happy memory to look back upon later.
 Whether you're a history enthusiast, a spiritual seeker, or simply a curious traveler, our Kathmandu City Tour promises to leave you with unforgettable memories of Kathmandu’s rich heritage.

 The journey begins by going to Pashupatinath Temple which is one of the holiest Hindu temples in the world that is dedicated to Lord Shiva.
 This temple is located on the banks of the Bagmati River and is not only a place of worship but it is also a UNESCO World Heritage Site.
 This temple is known for its sacred rituals, stunning pagoda-style architecture that will amaze you, and vibrant spiritual atmosphere making you feel peace, and so it is definitely a must see destination, especially for first-time visitors.

-After you step into the temple complex, you can smell the scent of burning incense and also hear the rhythmic chants of devotees which creates an aura of deep devotion that you can’t help but feel fascinated about.
-The main temple is adorned with a gold-plated roof making it eye-catching, has intricate wooden carvings which will leave you in awe, and a massive silver-plated door, this temple is definitely a masterpiece of Nepalese architecture that one must see at least once in their lifetime.
-But do keep in mind that only Hindus are allowed inside the main sanctum, but still if you aren’t you can still explore the surrounding shrines, ashrams, and the open courtyard that is filled with sadhus (holy men) who are dressed in saffron robes and immersed in meditation, be sure to take your camera and always be ready to take pictures of all these shrines, ashrams and temple.
+After stepping into the temple complex, you can smell the scent of burning incense and also hear the rhythmic chants of devotees which creates an aura of deep devotion.
+The main temple is adorned with a gold-plated roof making it eye-catching, has intricate wooden carvings which are just amazing to look at, and a massive silver-plated door.
+This temple is definitely a masterpiece of Nepalese architecture that one must see at least once in their lifetime.
+But do keep in mind that only Hindus are allowed inside the main sanctum, but still if you aren’t you can still explore the surrounding shrines, ashrams, and the open courtyard that is filled with sadhus (holy men) who are dressed in saffron robes and immersed in meditation.

-Also another unique aspect of Pashupatinath that you need to know about is this temple ghats (cremation sites) along the Bagmati River, where traditional Hindu funeral rites take place.
-Witnessing these ceremonies offers a profound insight into the Hindu belief in the cycle of life and death.
+Also another unique aspect of Pashupatinath is the ghats (cremation sites) along the Bagmati River, where traditional Hindu funeral rites take place.
+Witnessing these ceremonies provide a profound insight into the Hindu belief in the cycle of life and death.

-Pashupatinath Temple offers an unforgettable experience that contains Nepal’s rich Hindu heritage and helps you to experience all of it firsthand whether you join us on our Kathmandu City Tour or visit alone for spiritual fulfillment, or cultural exploration.
-And these are the reasons why we placed this as our starting place to visit in our itinerary, so are you starting to feel excited?
+Pashupatinath Temple provides an unforgettable experience that contains Nepal’s rich Hindu heritage and helps you to experience all of it firsthand.
+And these are the reasons why we placed this as our starting place to visit in our itinerary, now onto our next stop.

-This Stupa which is surrounded by monasteries, various Tibetan shops, and traditional eateries offers a peaceful retreat for you from the hustle and bustle of Kathmandu.
-If you walk around the you will have to walk in that specific clockwise direction and while you are walking, you’ll start to hear the soothing sounds of monks chanting mantras that will calm your restless mind, the rhythmic spinning of prayer wheels making you feel more peace from within, and the occasional ringing of bells all of which when combined creates a deeply spiritual and meditative atmosphere that soothes your mind.
+This Stupa which is surrounded by monasteries, various Tibetan shops, and traditional eateries provides a peaceful retreat for you from the hustle and bustle of Kathmandu.
+While walking around, you’ll start to hear the soothing sounds of monks chanting mantras which will calm your restless mind, the rhythmic spinning of prayer wheels making you feel more peace from within, and the occasional ringing of bells all of which when combined creates a deeply spiritual and meditative atmosphere that soothes the mind.

 Whether you are a person who is seeking spiritual solace, cultural immersion, or simply a serene escape, Boudhanath Stupa is definitely a place to visit, it is a place that captivates visitors with its tranquil ambiance and profound spirituality.
 It’s an experience that will for sure linger in the heart of you for a long time even after the journey ends.
 This is why we placed this location on the second of our journey list of our Kathamandu Heritage Tour.